victordibia/tjdj/README.md

     sudo node tjdj.js

-Then you should be able to speak to the microphone and ask your TJBot to play a song
+Then you should be able to speak to the microphone and ask your TJBot to play

-    play song smooth criminal by michael jackson play song
+    play smooth criminal by michael jackson
+    play stranger in moscow

 For the dance command, your robot processes wav files in the sounds folder.
 Please ensure you have a .wav file there and set that as your sound file.